Jimmie's Guide to Home Theater Systems

 Decide what is the "hub" of the system.
 If you have an AV receiver or a sound bar, that's the hub.
 NOTE: I am using the Samsung TV as the "Smart" device, rather than the Denon AV.
 Nonetheless the Denon AV is the "hub" - you connect everything to it.

 Connect the "HDMI/ARC" or "HDMI/eARC" output (might be labeled "Monitor") on the AV receiver to the "HDMI/ARC/eARC" jack on the TV.
 "ARC" is "Audio Return Channel". "eArc" is "Enhanced Audio Return Channel.
-This feature allows you to connect the TV to the receive with only one cable; it handles both audio and video..
+This feature allows you to connect the TV to the receiver with only one cable; it handles both audio and video..

 Connect the Blu-Ray player to the hub.
 The Denon has an HDMI input marked "Blu-Ray".
 Otherwise select any HDMI input on the receiver or soundbar.